HugoFMesquita/cenvar/Policy/Roles/General-Manager-Policies-&-Requirements.md

 ## **General Manager Policies - Customers**

 GMs are required to follow the [Customer Escalation Policy / Employee Escalation Policy](/i/40) for all branch issues.

+GMs are responsible for notifying the call center representative performing the customer service surveys (CSS) when a completed job is moved to the Job Problems bucket in Job Progress, and was invoiced 7 or more calendar days previously.
+This ensures that the customer will not be contacted for a CSS if there are outstanding issues with the job.

 GMs are responsible to assist customers via accessing sales representatives' email and telephone calls while any sales representative is on vacation.
 [Sales Representative Policies & Requirements](/i/16).